paulartunduaga/Automated-Decisioning/README.md

 # Automated-Decisioning
-Automated Decisioning in Python that running eligibility and affordability checks
+Automated Decisioning in Python.
+Parsing third party data from raw format into readable format and running secondary eligibility and affordability checks.
+To run the notebook: 1. save files onto desktop, maintaining the same file name and thus path used within the notebook 2.
+Run script as normal.